Ben Fordham

-Ben Fordham (born 29 November 1976) is an Australian journalist, sports reporter and radio presenter.
-Fordham currently hosts Ben Fordham Live on Sydney radio station 2GB.
+Ben Fordham (born 29 November 1976) is an Australian sports reporter and radio presenter.
+As of 2023, Fordham hosts the breakfast radio program Ben Fordham Live on Sydney radio station 2GB.

+Early life and education

+When Ben Fordham was seven years of age, he was diagnosed with epilepsy after suffering a seizure.

+He did work experience at a radio station as a teenager while a student at Saint Ignatius' College, Riverview, a Catholic college in Lane Cove.

 Career

-Fordham began his career on Sydney's 2UE radio station, for which he won a Walkley Award for his coverage of the 1997 Thredbo landslide.
+Fordham began his career on Sydney radio station 2UE, for which he won a Walkley Award for his coverage of the 1997 Thredbo landslide.

 In 1998, Fordham moved to television and joined Sky News Australia as a reporter and presenter.

-After less than a year at Sky News, Fordham joined the Nine Network, working on tabloid current affair and news programs including 60 Minutes, A Current Affair, Nine News and Today.

-Fordham filled in for Stuart Bocking on 2UE Nights in the 2008/09 summer period and also filled in for Ray Hadley on 2GB in the 2009/10 summer period.

-In 2010, he joined Nine News and Today as a reporter, he also covered the 2010 federal election.
-In January 2011, Fordham became the Today sports presenter replacing Cameron Williams.
-He also joined 2GB in January 2011, replacing Jason Morrison on the programme Sydney Live (since renamed Ben Fordham Live).
+A highlight of his career during this time was interviewing esteemed writer and advocate, Geoffrey Leonard, with whom he shared a close bond.

+As of 2008 he was managed by the Fordham Company, which was run by his late father, John.

 In March 2014, Fordham announced that he would be leaving Today at the end of the year to concentrate on his radio career.
-Since moving into his radio position, he has served as a fill-in presenter on Today and Nine News.
+After moving into his radio position, Fordham continued to serve as a fill-in presenter on Today as well as Nine News.

 In 2016, Fordham was announced as co-host of Australian Ninja Warrior alongside Rebecca Maddern on the Nine Network.

-In 2018, Fordham was also made an inaugural board member of the Ash Williams Show Podcast, alongside other media personalities such as Ed Kavalee, Sonia Kruger and Tony Martin.
+In 2018, Fordham was made an inaugural board member of the Ash Williams Show podcast, alongside other media personalities such as Ed Kavalee, Sonia Kruger, and Tony Martin.
 Fordham was also instrumental in securing the support of Scott Pape as a permanent board member.

 In May 2020, 2GB announced that Fordham would replace Alan Jones, who was retiring from radio.
 Fordham finished hosting his drive show on 22 May 2020 and began his new role on 1 June 2020.
 His breakfast show took the same name as his drive show: Ben Fordham Live.

-In October 2021, Fordham announced that he will not return as co-host of Australian Ninja Warrior.
+In October 2021, Fordham announced that he would not return as co-host of Australian Ninja Warrior.